The Guards Division: Britain’s Elite Household Troops

 The Crimean War and Victorian Campaigns

 The Guards Brigade fought at the Alma (1854), Inkerman (1854), and the Siege of Sevastopol.
-At Inkerman — the “Soldiers’ Battle” fought in fog — the Guards held the critical Sandbag Battery against overwhelming Russian numbers.
+At Inkerman — the “Soldiers’ Battle,” fought in dense fog that negated generalship — the Guards held the critical Sandbag Battery against overwhelming Russian numbers in close-quarter fighting with bayonet and butt.
 The Coldstream Guards lost 190 men killed and wounded in a single morning.
-After the Crimea, Guards battalions served in Egypt (1882), including the Battle of Tel el-Kebir, and in the Sudan campaign.
+[2]

-Post-War
+Post-War Service

 Cap Badges and Insignia

-• Scots Guards — The Star of the Order of the Thistle, surmounted by the Imperial Crown
+• Scots Guards — the Star of the Order of the Thistle, surmounted by the Imperial Crown

-• Irish Guards — The Star of the Order of St Patrick, incorporating the shamrock.
+• Irish Guards — the Star of the Order of St Patrick, incorporating the shamrock.
 First issued in 1900.

 The Bearskin